Ice Hockey World Championships

 The modern format for the World Championship features 16 teams in the championship group, 12 teams in Division I, 12 teams in Division II and 12 teams in Division III.
 If there are more than 52 teams, the rest compete in Division IV.
 The teams in the championship play a preliminary round, then the top eight teams play in the playoff medal round and the winning team is crowned World Champion.
 Over the years, the tournament has gone through several rule changes.
 In 1969 body-checking in all three zones in a rink was allowed, helmets and goaltender masks became mandatory in the early 1970s and in 1992 the IIHF began using the shootout.
 The current IIHF rules differ slightly from the rules used in the NHL.
 From the 1920 Olympics until the 1976 World Championships, only athletes designated as "amateur" were allowed to compete in the tournament.
-Because of this, players from the National Hockey League and its senior minor-league teams were not allowed to compete, while the Soviet Union was allowed to use permanent full-time players who were positioned as regular workers of an aircraft industry or tractor industry employer that sponsored what would be presented as an after-hours amateur social sports society team for their workers.
+Because of this, players from the National Hockey League (NHL) and its senior minor-league teams were not allowed to compete, while the Soviet Union was allowed to use permanent full-time players who were positioned as regular workers of an aircraft industry or tractor industry employer that sponsored what would be presented as an after-hours amateur social sports society team for their workers.
 In 1970, after an agreement to allow just a small number of its professionals to participate was rescinded by the IIHF, Canada withdrew from the tournament.
 Starting in 1977, professional athletes were allowed to compete in the tournament and Canada re-entered.
 The IIHF requires that players are citizens of the country they represent and allow players to switch national teams provided that they play in their new nation for a certain period of time.

 Canada was the tournament's first dominant team, winning the tournament 12 times from 1930 to 1952.
 The United States, Czechoslovakia, Sweden, Great Britain and Switzerland were also competitive during this period.
 The Soviet Union first participated in 1954 and soon became rivals with Canada.
 From 1963 until the nation's breakup in 1991, the Soviet Union was the dominant team, winning 20 championships out of 26.
 During that period, only three other nations won medals: Canada, Czechoslovakia and Sweden.
 Russia first participated in 1992 and the Czech Republic and Slovakia began competing in 1993.
-In the 2000s, the competition became more open as the "Big Six" teams–Canada, the Czech Republic, Finland, Russia, Sweden, and the United States–have become more evenly matched.
+In the 2000s, the competition became more open as the "Big Six" teams – Canada, Czechia, Finland, Russia, Sweden, and the United States – have become more evenly matched.